 Why blocking ads and enforcing HTTPS is a good thing.

 Is the Chrome team trying to remove my income from the ad campaigns on my website?
 In short: No, they don’t!
-Google Chromes new feature targets advertisement, which redirects the user’s focus away from the content of the page.
-In case your website is using normal ad-displays, they won’t be affected by the new features in any way.
-So-called “tab-unders” are examples of advertisements that will be blocked, starting with the release of Google Chrome 64.
+Google Chrome’s new feature targets advertisement, redirecting the user’s focus away from the page’s content.
+In case your website is using normal ad displays, they won’t be affected by the new features in any way.
+So-called “tab-under” are examples of advertisements that will be blocked, starting with the release of Google Chrome 64.
 They represent all kinds of ads, which open up new tabs without asking the user and redirect the user to this new tab.
 While a user can only close the newly opened tab to get back to the original site, these advertisement tabs either won’t open at all, or the user will get a UI dialogue to ask for permission.
-Besides “tab-unders”, also animated and intrusive ads will be blocked.
+Besides “tab-under,” also animated and intrusive ads will be blocked.

 Ok, so I still can rely on my ad-campaign income, but what about the enforcement of SSL encryption on my website?

 Way back in 2014, Google started to improve the ranking of websites that provide SSL encryption compared to pages that do not.
-Since then, the percentage of encrypted website traffic through the Chrome browser increased to 68 per cent on windows and even 78 per cent on mac.
+Since then, the percentage of encrypted website traffic through the Chrome browser increased to 68 percent on windows and 78 percent on mac.
 Starting in July 2018, Chrome will mark websites as “not secure” if they do not provide any SSL encryption.
 But what does it mean to be “not secure”?

 I can’t afford an SSL certificate!
 The last time I checked, they were like 100$ a year!

-First of all, it is important to know that there are multiple types of SSL certificates, and the registrar signs every certificate.
-Some of them are more trustworthy then others and also the prices differ from very cheap to very expensive.
+First of all, it is important to know that there are multiple SSL certificates, and the registrar signs every certificate.
+Therefore, some of them are more trustworthy than others, and also the prices differ from very cheap to very expensive.

 So, I click install, and I am done?

 Basically, that’s it!
 Larger corporations probably won’t go for a free certificate but want to increase the trust level even further.
-Higher tiers of SSL Certificates also show the company name within the certificate and verify certain information before it can be provided to the company.
+Higher tiers of SSL Certificates also show the company name within the certificate and verify certain information before being provided to the company.
 A simple free certificate mostly doesn’t verify any user or company information and only validates the domain name.

 The traffic between clients and your application is now encrypted and cannot be easily monitored and analyzed, but there is more!

 There are multiple ways of encrypting the data, so-called Cipher Suites.
 For most certificates, the certificate owner can choose which suites to use and overwrite the default values, which are not always the best.
-You can choose the cyphers, disable certain legacy features, which contain vulnerabilities and enable others missing by default.
+In addition, you can choose the ciphers, disable certain legacy features that contain vulnerabilities, and enable others to miss by default.